 PPLM Rep: What area of law do you practice?

 PPLM Rep: Okay.
 Do you have any specific questions or did you have a specific area of the country you market your practice in, predominantly?

-Attorney: Well we do all of California mainly ideally, I’d prefer SoCal and then we are expanding more into the San Francisco area.
+Attorney: Well we do car accident law in all of California mainly ideally, I’d prefer SoCal and then we are expanding more into the San Francisco area.
 But initially, with anything I mean I would want to know like what your process is, how much you charge your lead, what constitutes a lead, everything like that and see if it’s something that we could after a little bit of testing we could expand on exponentially.

 PPLM Rep: Yeah.
 So, unfortunately you’re in about as saturated a market as you’re going to find in the US…you’re looking specifically at auto accident leads, correct?

 PPLM Rep: Sounds good… I wouldn’t recommend general personal injury leads specifically for a test.
-You can get some cases out of them but there’s going to be a good deal more sorting through than their role with the MVA.
+You can get some cases out of them but there’s going to be a good deal more sorting through than there will be with car accident leads.
 So, with regard to kind of how we get the lead, what constitutes a lead etc; everything is digital, everything is search based.
 So, we don’t do Facebook ads or anything that’s not somebody that’s not sort of proactively going and either looking for a lawyer or looking for information, which looks tends to result in a higher quality of leads than somebody who let’s say is doing Facebook advertising and getting cheaper traffic but they’re not necessarily people who are proactively looking for anything.
 So, that’s one piece of it.
 The other piece is– so, with regards to the criteria, so within the agreed-upon geography again, SoCal is going to be a bit tricky and kind of high price and low volume but I’ll get to that a minute.

-Criteria wise has to be injured, not found at fault for the accident, injury has to stem from a car truck or motorcycle accident, accident date must line up with statute of limitations, and must indicate that they do not have an attorney for the issue.
+Criteria wise, the lead has to be injured, not found at fault for the accident, injury has to stem from a car truck or motorcycle accident, accident date must line up with statute of limitations, and must indicate that they do not have an attorney for the issue.
 So, checks all those boxes, we deem it a valid lead.
 Obviously we make sure that they put into name that’s not John Doe or Mickey Mouse or anything like that, number if it’s five five five five five five five five our systems kicks it out, never gets to you in the first place.
 But assuming all of that looks valid, they check all the right boxes and their zip code matches with an area where you’re taking leads that would then get sent down to our firm via email and we have the ability to add text messaging alerts if you’d like as well.
 We don’t do contracts of any sort so it’s just you prepay for a block of leads.
 We deliver against that once we sort of get down towards the bottom of the initial batch of leads that you bought.
 Obviously, you have a chance to evaluate and decide whether or not you want to continue.
 If you don’t, you’re under no obligation to.
 Pricing wise, like I said Southern California is tricky and very, very saturated and very competitive.